The Thing About Running Up To The Edge And Barking Is Sometimes The Edge Collapses Underneath You

 Antioch Bible Church pastor Ken Hutcherson didn’t sit in the same room as two gay people to debate marriage equality.
 But he did call into the Seattle Channel studio where gay people were present for a debate on same-sex marriage.

 And of course, Pastor Hutcherson went there: “If this law is passed, what is going to happen?
 Now ask your guests in the studio.
-Do they believe that if they change the definition of marriage being between one man and one woman, what is going to stop two men one woman, two women one man, one man against a horse, one many with a boy, one man with anything?
+Do they believe that if they change the definition of marriage being between one man and one woman, what is going to stop two men one woman, two women one man, one man against a horse, one many with a boy, one man with anything?“

 We must be animals.
 Not sinners in need of salvation, but animals.
 Why?
 So we can be their scapegoats.
 The right wing politician who goes hiking the Appalachian trail with his mistress while his wife and children wonder where the hell he went.
 The religious right preacher who gets caught visiting prostitutes.
 The conservative moralizer who gets caught gambling.
 The problem isn’t that we are moral cheats, the problem is acceptance of homosexuality.
 Homosexuality is destroying the family and society, not our own failures of moral character.
 Probably it is also responsible for earthquakes and hurricanes.

 Jennifer Knapp didn’t choose love over faith, but love over fame because there was no other way.
-Karen Thompson fought for nine years to free her beloved because their was no other way.
+Karen Thompson fought for nine years to free her beloved because there was no other way.
 The gay civil rights struggle is not a fight over scripture.
 It has nothing to do with faith.
 It is not about sex.
 It is a fight over the right, the essential human need, to love and be loved.
 Because love can overcome any obstacle, endure any hardship, hold on to any hope no matter how distant and faint.
 Because love can move mountains.
 Because the one thing you never want the scapegoat to do is move mountains.

 No Senator…Actually, You’re The Threat To Civilization.